Chelsi Smith: Miss Texas USA

-Miss USA
+Miss USA 1995

-Smith went on to compete in the 1995 Miss USA pageant on February 10, 1995.
-During the final telecast, Smith obtained the highest average preliminary score and entering the semifinals in first place, becoming the fourth consecutive woman from her state to make the semifinals.
-She became a semifinalist, and advanced to the top six in first place.
-The next two rounds of competition: the Top 6 judges' questions and the Top 3 final question.
+Smith went on to compete and win at Miss USA 1995 on February 10, 1995.
+In the top three final question.
+When asked how she, as an advisor, would change the First Lady's image if asked for a consultation, Smith replied:

-When asked how she, as an advisor, would change the First Lady's image if asked for a consultation, Smith replied: "I would tell her not to change her image, actually.
-I believe very strongly in who I am, and I've seen 50 ladies tonight who believe very strongly in who they are, and I really think that she wouldn't have made it as far as she has if she wouldn't have been herself, so I really truly think she should stay exactly the way she is."
 She became the seventh woman from her state to hold the Miss USA title and also won the Miss Congeniality award as she had at her state pageant, becoming the only Miss USA winner and Miss Texas USA in history to win this award.

-After her crowning, Smith was a celebrity contestant on Wheel of Fortune and an award presenter at the People's Choice Awards.
+After her win, Smith appeared as a celebrity contestant on Wheel of Fortune and as an award presenter at the People's Choice Awards.

-Miss Universe
+Miss Universe 1995

-After becoming Miss USA, Smith traveled to Windhoek, Namibia, to compete in the 1995 Miss Universe pageant, broadcast live from Windhoek Country Club on May 12, 1995.
-She was again the highest placed contestant after the preliminary competition, which propelled her into the top ten.
-Once again, Smith was among the final 3 contestants and went on to win the title ahead of first runner-up Manpreet Brar of India, becoming the first Miss USA and sixth representative to capture the Miss Universe crown in 15 years.
+After winning Miss USA, Smith competed and won at Miss Universe 1995, at the Windhoek Country Club, Windhoek, on May 12, 1995.
+Her national costume was a suffragist.
+She was the highest placed contestant after the preliminary competition, which pushed her into the top ten.
+The first runner-up was Manpreet Brar of India, and Smith became the first Miss USA and sixth representative to win Miss Universe in 15 years.
 At the end of her reign, she crowned Alicia Machado of Venezuela as her successor.